 You do have to put some sort of liquid in it before cooking, determine which setting to “cook” it on, because each recipe will differ… and know that you CAN set the timer to whatever you want it to be.

 For instance, if you’re cooking something that doesn’t have a “button” to match what you’re cooking (like “chicken”) no worries.
-You can choose which setting that you want to cook it at, and put the timer on whatever time you want it to cook!
+You can choose which setting you want to cook it at, and put the timer on whatever time you want it to cook!

 Instant Pot® How-To Cliff Notes: